ajs17/memills/content/people/mills-edward-hallock-1819-family/features/genealogy.md

   - 1029 M i [James Thomas Mills](https://www.findagrave.com/memorial/74905990/james-thomas-mills) was born on 13 Feb 1827 in New York City.
 He died 22 Apr 1915 in Huntington NY.

-The confusion with the name may arise because it would seem, based on the obituary for his son Watts, that J. Thomas Mills may have commonly gone by Thomas, and in some census records, it does appear that his name is written at Thomas J.
+The confusion with the name may arise because it would seem, based on the obituary for his son Watts, that J. Thomas Mills may have commonly gone by Thomas, and in some census records, it does appear that his name is written as Thomas J.

 <div class="gallery">
 {{% mefig "portraits/Mills-James-Thomas-1915-04-23-The-Long--Islander-Huntington-NY-p5" "350" /%}}